-4.164 At period 5, the HRA capital programme has a forecast underspend of £8.3m

-(14.6%) against the revised budget of £57.2m.
+4.174 At period 7, the HRA capital programme has a forecast underspend of £0.2m (0.4%) against the revised budget of £55.9m.
+Following the Capital Programme and Capital Strategy 2024-30 report taken to Cabinet on 4 December 2024, the revised budget has reduced through the reprofiling of the Regina Road budget.

-The HRA budget for 2024-25 and the HRA business plan has taken account of ongoing pressures and priorities.
-Stock conditions surveys have been commissioned to identify the level of historic legacy major repairs and maintenance to be programmed into the future years' budgets and these capital improvements should reduce the level of responsive repairs over the medium to long term.

-There are pressures relating to damp and mould related repairs and historic legacy legal disrepair and void cases where significant updating to properties is occurring.
+- 4.175 The HRA budget for 2024-25 and the HRA business plan has taken account of ongoing pressures and priorities.
+Stock conditions surveys have been commissioned to identify the level of historic legacy major repairs and maintenance to be programmed into the future years' budgets and these capital improvements should reduce the level of responsive repairs over the medium to long term. - 4.176 There are pressures relating to damp and mould related repairs and historic legacy legal disrepair and void cases where significant updating to properties is occurring.